Mandryl/bolt-example/README.md

 ## Usage

-After installing the app in your workspace, add it to the channels you want to use as well.
+After installing the app in your workspace, add it to the channels in which you want to use.

 For more information, please refer to the following document